2018 PASSCAR RULE BOOK

 white checkered flag.

-finish line after the lead car gets the
+cross the finish line after the lead car

-checkered flag.
-If the yellow is thrown on
+gets the checkered flag.
+If the yellow is

-shall be indicated by waving of the white
+of the race shall be indicated by waving

-An official yellow or red flag will be
+official yellow or red flag will be thrown

 All cars in